 About Old Cairo

+What is old cairo?
 Old Cairo Egypt, or Masr al-Qadima in Arabic, is among the most popular neighborhoods in Egypt that has a history and heritage.
-The area is not just a mere residential district, rather, it is a neighborhood full of life, stories, rituals, and monuments in every corner.
+The area is not just a mere residential district; rather, it is a neighborhood full of life, stories, rituals, and monuments in every corner.

 Old Cairo Location

-Old Cairo, Egypt, has a central location that is in fact easily accessible from all over Egypt; this location is exactly:
+Old Cairo Egypt, has a central location that is, in fact, easily accessible from all over Egypt.
+But where is Old Cairo?
+It is exactly:

 - 16 minutes away from Maadi